Stories of Becoming...

 Simran Sakshi

-A psychologist, cyclical healing practitioner, and follower of the heart.
+A psychologist, guided by nature’s rhythms, and a follower of the heart.

 She believes in the quiet power of words.
 That healing is not linear.
 That how we work, feel, and relate can all change when we begin honouring our inner seasons.